codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/index-en.md

 You have to write a hero bot that will beat other bots by points.
 All players play on the same field.
 Hero can move to empty cells in four directions but cannot move to the previous cell.

-On its path a hero can encounter acorns, gold, fury pills, death caps, blueberries or other heroes.
+On its path a hero can encounter acorns, gold, fly agarics, death caps, blueberries or other heroes.
 If hero eats an acorn it became shorter by 4 cells.
 If its length is less than 2, it dies.
 For gold, blueberries and dead competitors hero gets bonus points[(?)](#ask).